We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Echinacea is a genus of flowering plants in the daisy family and a common ingredient in cold remedies.
+Echinacea is a group of flowering plants in the daisy family.
+It may support the immune system and is a common ingredient in cold remedies.

 Promoters of Echinacea believe that the supplement boosts the immune system and can reduce symptoms of infections and other illnesses, including the common cold.